thebushschool/fcsr/projects/intro_to_rpi/readme.md

 1. We will use the Multimeter to measure some voltages from the pins.
 ![multi](multimeter.png)

+1. Create a wiring diagram for the following.
 1. Wire-up your RPI following instructions in the First Steps PDF above
 ![led1](circ1_led.png)
 ![led2](circ1_led_pic.png)